hmbashar/wc-order-tracker/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Hi, You're using WooCommerce? you can use the plugin for your customers can track his/her order status on your website, it's a woocommerce order tracking system with ajax, you can use it very every easy way, like make a page template or using the [alishop-wc-tracker] shortcode, anytime anywhere, and it's also working with ajax.
+Hi, Are you using WooCommerce? you can use the plugin for your customers can track his/her order status on your website, it's a woocommerce order tracking system with ajax, you can use it very every easy way, like make a page template or using the [cbwct-order-tracker] shortcode, anytime anywhere, and it's also working with ajax.

 == Description ==

-Hi, You're using WooCommerce? you can use the plugin for your customers can track his/her order status on your website, it's a woocommerce order tracking system with ajax, you can use it very every easy way, like make a page template or using the [alishop-wc-tracker] shortcode, anytime anywhere, and it's also working with ajax.
+Hi, Are you using WooCommerce? you can use the plugin for your customers can track his/her order status on your website, it's a woocommerce order tracking system with ajax, you can use it very every easy way, like make a page template or using the [cbwct-order-tracker] shortcode, anytime anywhere, and it's also working with ajax.

+= Filter Hook =

+* cbwct_pending_prograss_percent
+* cbwct_on_hold_prograss_percent
+* cbwct_processing_prograss_percent
+* cbwct_shipped_prograss_percent
+* cbwct_completed_prograss_percent

 == Frequently Asked Questions ==

+= How can i use the plugin? =

+You can use the plugin by template or shortcode, you need to make a page then select "Order Tracker for WooCommerce" template from your page attribute option.

-= A question that someone might have =
+= Do you have shortcode for using the plugin anywhere? =

-An answer to that question.
+Yes, You've shortcode for the plugin, you can use the shortcode [cbwct-order-tracker] for showing the search form with search result anywhere.

-= What about foo bar? =
+= Do you support hook? =

-Answer to foo bar dilemma.
+Yes, You've some of  hooks for developer

+* cbwct_pending_prograss_percent
+* cbwct_on_hold_prograss_percent
+* cbwct_processing_prograss_percent
+* cbwct_shipped_prograss_percent
+* cbwct_completed_prograss_percent

 == Screenshots ==